Uthukuli

 Uthukuli is a panchayat town in Tiruppur district in the Indian state of Tamil Nadu.
 It is one of the 15 panchayat towns in the district, and the administrative headquarters of Uthukuli taluk.
 Spread across an area of 5.7 km2, it had a population of 10,130 individuals as per the 2011 census.
 The region is known for its dairy and butter industry.

-Etmology
+Etymology

 As per Hindu mythology, Agastya arrived at the Kaithamalai hillock in the region to meditate.
 He couldn't find any water there and prayed to Murugan for help.
 Murugan appeared and created a source of water, which came to be known as Utrukuli, and later became Uthukuli.

 Geography and administration

 Uthukuli is located in Tiruppur district in the Indian state of Tamil Nadu.
 It is the administrative headquarters of Uthukuli taluk.
 Spread across an area of 5.7 km2, it borders the neighbouring Erode district.
 It is one of the 15 panchayat towns in the district.
 The town panchayat is sub-divided into 15 wards, and is headed by a chairperson.
 The chairperson is elected by the members, who are chosen through direct elections.
 The town forms part of the Perundurai Assembly constituency that elects its member to the Tamil Nadu legislative assembly and the Tiruppur Lok Sabha constituency that elects its member to the Parliament of India.